asi-alliance/asi-chain-faucet/README.md

 #### GET /balance/:address

-Retrieves the current balance of a REV address.
+Retrieves the current balance of a ASI address.

 **Request**